UtrechtUniversity/UU_BSc_Geosciences_Data2/01_startingPandas/startingPandas.md

 [100 rows x 2 columns]
 ```

-You will see now that the index have changed, ranging from 10 tot 109
+You will see now that the index have changed, ranging from 10 to 109
 rather than 0 to 99 before.
 One of the powerful characteristics of
 Pandas is that it can also use dates as an index and that you can use
 these to do some time operations.
 To make a string of correctly